AzureXX/the-kingdom/README.md

 ### Key Components

-#### Game Configuration (`config.ts`)
+#### Modular Configuration System (`config/`)
-- Centralized game balance and mechanics
+The game configuration has been split into focused modules for better organization:

+- **`config/index.ts`** - Main aggregator that combines all config modules
-- Resource definitions with icons and properties
+- **`config/resources.ts`** - Resource definitions with icons and properties
-- Building definitions with costs, production, and consumption
+- **`config/buildings.ts`** - Building definitions with costs, production, consumption, and technology requirements
+- **`config/technologies.ts`** - Technology definitions with costs, research time, prerequisites, and building unlocks
-- Prestige upgrade definitions with effects and scaling
+- **`config/prestige.ts`** - Prestige upgrade definitions with effects and scaling
+- **`config/events.ts`** - Event definitions with choices, intervals, and weights

+This modular structure provides:
+- **Better Organization**: Each game system has its own configuration file
+- **Easier Maintenance**: Changes to specific systems are isolated
+- **Improved Readability**: Smaller, focused files are easier to understand
+- **Better Collaboration**: Multiple developers can work on different config files
+- **Type Safety**: Each module exports its own types and configurations

 #### Game Constants (`constants.ts`)
 - Centralized magic numbers and configuration values
-- Icon mappings for resources, buildings, and upgrades
+- Icon mappings for resources, buildings, technologies, and upgrades
 - Save system configuration
 - Performance tuning constants